Divorce is one of the hardest changes you may ever face…

 There are also residency requirements and other conditions which must be properly alleged and proven to be granted a divorce.

 Do I have to go to trial to get divorced?
 No. Aggressive advocacy in divorce not only means having the willingness and ability to take a case to court, but also recognizing the benefits of settling matters outside of court with a marital separation agreement.
-The attorneys at Rinehart, Butler, Hodge and Moss recognize that the ability to take a case to trial and the ability to succesfully negotiate a case go hand-in-hand.
+The attorneys at BUTLER HODGE MOSS, PLC, recognize that the ability to take a case to trial and the ability to successfully negotiate a case go hand-in-hand.
 They are both vital tools to achieve the goals and reach the results that are most important to you.

 Not only should you consider settlement as an option, but you should understand the numerous benefits that settling outside of court can offer.
 Our attorneys are committed to helping you understand all the advantages and disadvantages of both litigation and settlement as options to reach a satisfactory conclusion of your divorce.